Takumi123x/rou/README.md

 - Select Build ROM
 - Choose profile
 - Open file manager
-- Paste vendor and Odm in build-kitchen
-* if unisoc paste vendor only
+- Paste vendor and Odm in build-kitchen and if unisoc paste vendor only
 - Paste GSI system.img in build-kitchen
 - Back to termux and select Build
 - Result will super.tar then you can flash it with odin or heimdall